 Before we dive in, I would like to mention that this article is geared toward readers who have some experience with yoga.
 I offer both the English and Sanskrit names for the poses.
 If you are unfamiliar with the asana names, the book, Light on Yoga by B.K.S.
 Iyengar is a wonderful resource.
 Also, you can get a quick snapshot of these poses now on the web.
 Above all, it is always ideal to work with an experienced yoga teacher.
 Fortunately, even if you live in a remote area, these days many dedicated and experienced yoga teachers offer online classes and workshops.
 In fact, I teach online yoga classes for students of all experience levels through my yoga studio, Iyengar Yoga Asheville.

-Yoga For Vata Dosha: Calm and Ground
+Ayurveda and Yoga For Vata Dosha: Calm and Ground

 Vata dosha, composed of air and ether, is naturally light, cool, subtle, dry, and mobile.
 People who have a predominant vata constitution may be quick-moving, adaptable, versatile, and tend to like movement.
 These are all wonderful traits.
 Yet, all that wind and movement can become problematic for vata types if not balanced by steady, grounding routines.
 Vata types may be drawn to constant motion.
 Therefore, practices that encourage a sense of grounding, calm, and regularity are supportive for them.
 Think standing poses, restoratives, forward bends, and placing sandbags and other weights on the body—and generally slowing down.